How Expensive is Ksamil? What to Expect for Your Trip

 Share:

 Planning a trip to the Albanian Riviera but not sure how much it’ll cost?
-We recently spent a long weekend in Ksamil, Albania, and were honestly blown away by how affordable it was, especially for a European beach destination, but of course, timing is key.
+We spent a long weekend in Ksamil, Albania, and were honestly blown away by how affordable it was, especially for a European beach destination, but of course, timing is key.

 In this post, we’re breaking down exactly what we spent for 3 days and 2 nights, so you can plan your own seaside escape without any surprises.